dhg/Skeleton/README.markdown

 	<li><strong>Style Agnostic</strong>: Skeleton is not a UI framework.
 It's a development kit that provides the most basic styles as a foundation, but is ready to adopt whatever your design or style is.</li>
 </ul>

-<h5>The ultimate goal is to build the best starting point for front-end development with an emphasis on simple, responsive design.
-Help me get there by submitting bugs, feature suggestions or anything you think is missing here on Github or email me at hi@getskeleton.com.</h5>
+<p><strong>The ultimate goal</strong> is to build the best starting point for front-end development with an emphasis on simple, responsive design.
+Help me get there by submitting bugs, feature suggestions or anything you think is missing here on Github or email me at hi@getskeleton.com. <strong>I'm committed to making this awesome, so please use this in your next project and let me know what rocked and what sucked!</strong></p>